List of Supergirl characters: Kara Zor-El / Kara Danvers / Supergirl

 In season three, Kara deals with the threat of Selena and the Worldkillers, including a new character, Samantha "Sam" Arias/Reign, another refugee from Krypton who is at first unaware of her origins and of her evil persona.
-Eventually Sam and Reign are physically separated, and Sam killed Reign at the cost of her own life and others’.
+Eventually Sam and Reign are physically separated, and Sam killed Reign at the cost of her own life and others'.
 Kara travels back in time to save Sam and prevent the sacrifice of Mon-El and of Kara's mother, Alura, who has survived Krypton.
 Kara takes the Harun-El (Black Kryptonite) with Sam and Reign into the Fountain of Lilith, taking down Reign.
 Unbeknownst to her, another Kara appears in the border of Siberia.

 In season four, Kara deals with a new wave of anti-alien sentiment from the public, both as Supergirl and as a CatCo reporter.
 The hostility is secretly orchestrated by Lex Luthor.
-When it comes to the fight at Shelly Island, Supergirl fights against Lex Luthor using a special lead suit.
+During the fight at Shelly Island, Supergirl fights against Lex Luthor using a special lead suit.
 Red Daughter sacrifices her life to give Supergirl the opportunity to defeat Lex Luthor.

 In season five, Kara finds that CatCo is bought out by Andrea Rojas and she also contends with Leviathan.
 During the "Arrowverse", Supergirl, Superman, and Lois Lane work with their Earth-1 allies in their attempt to save the people of Earth-38 and becomes one of the Paragons at the cost of Oliver Queen.
 When Anti-Monitor destroys most of the Multiverse, Kara and the rest of the Paragons fight Anti-Monitor and the Shadow Demons.
 Oliver's second sacrifice as Spectre resulted in the creation of Earth-Prime where she finds that Lex Luthor was never a bad guy and LuthorCorp owns the DEO After finding that her Earth merged with Flash's Earth and Black Lightning's unnamed Earth, Supergirl and her allies fight the Anti-Monitor again.
 Afterwards, Supergirl contends with the plots of Lex Luthor and Leviathan.

 In season six, Kara is sent to the Phantom Zone during the fight against Lex Luthor.
-She reunites with her father Zor-El and meets a 5th Dimension Imp named Nyxlygsptlnz as she works to get out.
+She reunites with her father Zor-El and meets a 5th Dimension Imp named Nyxlygsptlnz as she works to escape.
 Kara and Zor-El were later rescued by the Super Friends using a sun bomb.
-By the end of season six following Lex Luthor and Nyxlygsptlnz getting dragged into the Phantom Zone, Kara finds out that Cat knows of her secret identity and is convinced to reveal it upon accepting the position of editor-in-chief at CatCo.
+By the end of season six following Lex Luthor and Nyxlygsptlnz being dragged into the Phantom Zone, Kara finds out that Cat knows of her secret identity and is convinced to reveal it upon accepting the position of editor-in-chief at CatCo.